DavidBurgess1984/archive-portfolio/code-snippets/README.md

 ## Content

-- Algorithms - Showcasing sorting algorithms and understanding of Big-O Notation for runtime
+- Algorithms - Sorting algorithms and understanding of Big-O Notation for runtime
 - Design Patterns - Showing examples of design patterns.
 I try to use where appropriate in projects

 ## Motivation